quanser/ACC-Competition-2025/Detailed_Scenario.md

 Since the definitition of the video submission has been vague, the development team wanted to provide the teams with a clear objective to shoot for and surpass.
 This objective is represented in [this video](https://youtu.be/NtgBwlfGbMc).

 Below is a step-by-step sequence of events that are representative of what will be tested during Stages 2 and 3 of the competition.
-It is still expected that teams communicate important aspects of their algorithm throughout their video video.
+It is still expected that teams communicate important aspects of their algorithm throughout their video submission.

 ## Scenario